 experimental approaches, I moved on and turned to statistical machine

 learning, and completed a second Ph.D. in Computer Science at U.C.
 Berkeley, under Professors Michael

 Russell.
 I joined the faculty of CS@CMU in 2004, where I have been

 whose research spans a broad spectrum of topics ranging from

 theoretical foundations to real-world applications in machine

-learning, statistics, and computational biology.
+learning, distributed systems, computer vision, natural language processing, and computational biology.
 I was awarded early-tenure in

 2011 (two years ahead of clock), and was named a full professor in